 - Target Ovarian Cancer is a registered stakeholder of the National Institute for Health and Care Excellence.
 We respond to all consultations on new ovarian cancer treatments from both the National Institute for Health and Care Excellence (covering England, Wales and Northern Ireland) and the Scottish Medicines Consortium).
 In recent years this has included calling for access to olaparib (Lynparza®) and niraparib (Zejula®), consulting with supporters, providing written submissions and giving evidence in person.

-- As Secretariat to the All-Party Parliamentary Group on Ovarian Cancer at Westminster, we have worked to ensure MPs are kept up to date on the latest developments in ovarian cancer treatment and the need to ensure timely access to treatment.
+- As Secretariat to the All-Party Parliamentary Group on Ovarian Cancer at Westminster, we work to ensure MPs are kept up to date on the latest developments in ovarian cancer treatment and the need to ensure timely access to treatment.

 - Our campaigners were instrumental in ensuring that bevacizumab (Avastin®) continued to the available on the Cancer Drugs Fund following reforms in 2016.